openware/opendax/README.md

 # OpenDAX

-OpenDAX is an open-source cloud-native multi-service platform for building your Blockchain/FinTech digital assets, cryptocurrency and security tokens exchange.
+OpenDAX is an open-source cloud-native multi-service platform for building a Blockchain/FinTech exchange of digital assets, cryptocurrency and security tokens.
 You can get free license access to a starter React-powered frontend UI for OpenDAX at [openware.com](https://www.openware.com/)

 ## Getting started with OpenDAX